aiui Svelte Themes

 3. Launch it once from Finder.

-That's it. aiui registers itself with Claude Desktop and Claude Code automatically.
+That's it. aiui registers itself with Claude Desktop App automatically.
 The MCP server ships inside the app bundle as native code, so you don't need a Python toolchain on your Mac.

-From now on aiui runs silently in the background — only while Claude Desktop is open.
-No dock icon, no menu-bar clutter, no lingering daemons. aiui tools are available in every Claude Code session immediately; no per-project config needed.
+From now on aiui runs silently in the background — only while Claude Desktop App is open.
+No dock icon, no menu-bar clutter, no lingering daemons. aiui tools are available in every Claude Desktop App session immediately; no per-project config needed.

-Try it straight away in any Claude Code session: "Ask me with aiui which of three deploy strategies we want today."
-The agent opens an options dialog, you click, it keeps going.
+"Ask me with aiui which of three deploy strategies we want today."

 What you get